Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances: Optomechanical interaction

 with $p_{44} = \frac{1}{2}(p_{11} - p_{12})$.
 The values of the photoelastic coefficients of silicon nitride have only been reported by few authors.
 Here we chose the latest values reported in literature: $p_{11} = 0.239$ \cite{gyger2020observation} and $p_{12} = 0.047$ \cite{capelle2017polarimetric}, giving $p_{44} = 0.096$.
 The coefficients used for the silicon oxide cladding, which contains around $30\%$ of the TE optical mode volume were: $p_{11} = 0.121$, $p_{12} = 0.270$ and $p_{44} = - 0.0745$ \cite{huang2003stress}.

 The inset in Fig. \ref{fig:MechanicalMode}a) shows the profile of the norm of the electric field of the optical mode on which the device will operate, while the core of Fig. \ref{fig:MechanicalMode}a) shows the pattern of the total stress along the vertical direction of an HBAR resonance.
+The \SI{900}{\nano\meter} thick \ch{Si3N4} waveguide is buried in \SI{4}{\micro\meter} of \ch{SiO2} cladding, with a \SI{1}{\micro\meter} thick \ch{AlN} actuator.
 As the acoustic impedance of the Si$_3$N$_4$ waveguide did not match the acoustic impedance of the rest of the stack, its position had to be optimized to obtain high optomechanical coupling simultaneously with high electromechanical coupling.
-In the end the position of the waveguide could be chosen such that the strong acoustic resonance around $3.285 $GHz shows a single photon optomechanical coupling rate $\frac{g_0}{2\pi} \approx 400$Hz. \\
+In the end the position of the waveguide could be chosen such that the strong acoustic resonance around \SI{3.285}{\giga\hertz} shows a single photon optomechanical coupling rate $\frac{g_0}{2\pi} \approx \SI{400}{\hertz}$. \\